Recommended Breda Genetics panel for this condition:

 Mental and motor skills of children suffering from this disorder are usually slow.
 Their ability to perceive, process and act on information is significantly retarded.
 Slow emotional and physical reactions such as speech impairment or the ability to empathize are visible.
 The general IQ and EQ are significantly low.

 Postnatal diagnosis of lissencephaly is possible utilizing a number of methods such as ultrasound, computed tomography (CT), or magnetic resonance imaging (MRI).
-Caution is however required while dealing with the results as misdiagnosis is possible due to the similarity of the signs displayed by polymicogyria and lissencephaly.
+Caution is however required while dealing with the results as misdiagnosis is possible due to the similarity of the signs displayed by polymicrogyria and lissencephaly.

 Familiarity with the normal ultrasonographic (US) and MRI appearances of the fetal cerebral cortex at different stages of gestation is required for the early successful detection of abnormal sulcal development.
 This means that the possibility of detecting fetal lissencephaly as soon as possible is strongly operator-dependent.

-A certain degree of fetal development is required before it is possible to observe for any abnormality in the fetus.
+A certain degree of fetal development is required before it is possible to observe any abnormality in the fetus.
 Around the 20th week of gestation fetal lissencephaly may start to be visible.
 Diagnosis before this time is not possible as the fetal brain is typically smooth before this time period.
-Upon the discovery of suspicious signs of lissencephaly, chorionic villus sampling may be utilized to test for some lissencephaly variants is the familial mutation is known.
+Upon the discovery of suspicious signs of lissencephaly, chorionic villus sampling may be utilized to test for some lissencephaly variants if the familial mutation is known.

 While the prognosis is often poor and options fairly limited, the diagnosis of the disorder before birth offers solutions such as parental counseling and optimization of obstetric management.